CartoDB/carto-selfhosted-helm/customizations/README.md

 - [Configure scale of the components](#components-scaling)
 - [Use your own bucket to store the data](#custom-buckets) (by default, GCP CARTO buckets are used)

+## Custom Google Cloud platform Service Account

+If you prefers using your own GCP Service Account Key, instead of the one that CARTO provides for each customer we do support it but you must  send the service account ID to CARTO support team, prior to the selfhost installation in order to grant access to the SaaS counterpart.

 ## How to apply the configurations